tim-peterson/lab.timrpeterson/people.md

 </a> </div> <div class="media-body"> <h4 class="media-heading"><b>Cheng Lyu (2017-current)</b></h4>

-Cheng is a WashU Biostatistics Master's student who is working on *Disruptive Innovation of Blockbuster drugs* using CRISPRi screening.
+Cheng is a WashU Biostatistics Master's student who is working on <em>Disruptive Innovation of Blockbuster drugs</em>.
 Specifically, he is doing statistical analysis to determine whether the genes we identify in screening with clinical drugs using CRISPRi are also variant in people with altered drug responses to the drugs.
 Cheng will be pursuing his Ph.D. in biostatistics or computer science starting in the fall of 2018.

 </div> </div>